Medical Director

 After a suitable period of time post-childbirth, there are ways to address the piles, especially if symptoms persist.
 We only recommend to do so when the woman has recovered from childbirth; typically after a few weeks or months.

+If surgery is performed, there will be a period where breastfeeding is not recommended, as medications such as painkillers may be needed when recovering from any surgery.
 Importantly, the doctor will evaluate her symptoms and a diagnostic colonoscopy may be required to ensure that there is no other pathology like colorectal cancer, which can present with similar symptoms.

-• For bleeding piles that are relatively small with minimal protrusion, rubber band ligation can be performed.
+For bleeding piles that are relatively small with minimal protrusion, rubber band ligation can be performed.
 This method places a rubber band at the base of the pile, restricting its blood supply and causing the pile to shrink and disappear after a few days.
 This method is simple and the patient requires only 1-2 days of rest to recover.

 In patients where conservative and minimally invasive methods prove to be insufficient, surgery (haemorrhoidectomy) may be recommended.
 This can be performed through the conventional method, stapled method, or new method known as laser haemorrhoidectomy.

-• Chew MH; Tan WS; Eu KW
+Chew MH; Tan WS; Eu KW

 The use of CEEA 34 in stapled hemorrhoidectomy: suggested modifications in technique.